 Weed delivery companies can come in a range of styles.
 Choosing one for yourself depends on what you are looking for.

-- Membership clubs: Membership clubs combine Costco-style member savings with delivery to bring you bud at rock-bottom prices.
+- Membership clubs: These clubs offer members savings on delivery to bring you bud at great prices.
 Companies often design their memberships on a month-to-month basis or annually.

 Cash or charge?

 While it is legal to buy weed online in some states, it is still illegal under federal law which keeps banks from doing business with dispensaries or growers.
 So, cash is your only option.